rcestep/rcestep.github.io/README.md

   exit
 object network INSIDE_LAN                         # Making objects makes configuring access lists easier. subnet 192.168.0.0 255.255.255.0 nat (inside,outside) dynamic interface          # Configuring NAT is on the objects not the interfaces.
-The intrefaces are specified in the command. exit object network OUTSIDE_WAN subnet 10.0.0.0 255.255.255.252
+The interfaces are specified in the command. exit object network OUTSIDE_WAN subnet 10.0.0.0 255.255.255.252